bananakiu/100-days-of-code/log.md

 **Link(s) to work/Other Relevant Links**
 1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
 2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (introToNode & introToCommandLine folders)

+### Day 44: October 16, 2018 - Tuesday

+**Time Spent**: 1 hrs 00 mins

+**Today's Progress**:  Learned about NPM today, which is pretty powerful.
+I learned how to basically import JS libraries/packages into the backend, which makes the possibilities for this endless!
+Imported cat-me, knock-knock-jokes, and an actual useful package called faker, which creates fake data.
+I did a couple of exercises on these to solidify my knowledge, which I feel worked.

+**Thoughts**: I can draw parallels with Python here and conda/pip, which just further reinforces my view of JavaScript as something truly powerful.
+I'm really excited to learn about more popular and useful packages to really quickly expand my ability to create things.
+Personally, it was really difficult to get my #100DaysOfCode done today, because of my irregular work shift for the day.
+Went in the office really early, because of a team activity, so I wasn't able to do my work early in the morning.
+I guess this is why the "CEO schedule" really works; by waking up so early, you get so much productive work done in the morning, such that everything else that happens after it is just icing on the cake.
+Pretty amazing realization.. that will likely be something I'll be working towards in the future.

+**Link(s) to work/Other Relevant Links**
+1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
+2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (introToNode)